martinsosafer/Script-TimerApp/apps/nextjs/README.md

 **Resend** is the dependency used to send emails to users.
 The singleton is located at: `/packages/email/resend/client.ts`

-### Register and Login
+### Register

-- When a user request for an access login through email and password (to create an account) or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-request.ts`.
+- When a user request an email link (to create an account) on the pop-up modal or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-request.ts`.

 - If the email was delivered successfully, the app redirects to `/checkemail` to inform the user.

+> Resend will bounce fake or blacklisted emails and label as "Bounced" (red).
+If the email is sent successfully, but the user email account sends it to the Span folder it will be labeled as "Complained" (yelllow) on the Resend dashboard.

 > To **test** if the Resend service is working correctly use:
 >